Automattic/jetpack/readme.txt

 == How to uninstall WP Super Cache ==

-Copy uninstall.php from where you have WP Super Cache installed to where your site is installed.
-The file wp-load.php is in this directory.
-Open your browser and load uninstall.php directly.
-You must be logged in to uninstall the plugin and there's one final step after the script runs.
-You have to remove the WP_CACHE define from your wp-config.php.
-After runing the script please delete it as it's not safe to leaving unused code around.
+Almost all you have to do is deactivate the plugin on the plugins page.
+The plugin should clean up most of the files it created and modified, but it doesn't as yet remove the mod_rewrite rules from the .htaccess file.
+Look for the section in that file marked by SuperCache BEGIN and END tags.
+The plugin doesn't remove those because some people add the WordPress rules in that block too.

 To manually uninstall:

+1. Turn off caching on the plugin settings page and clear the cache.
+2. Deactivate the plugin on the plugins page.
-1. Remove the WP_CACHE define from wp-config.php.
+3. Remove the WP_CACHE define from wp-config.php.
 It looks like `define( 'WP_CACHE', true );`
-2. Clear the cache in the backend page and then deactivate the plugin on the plugins page.
-3. Remove the Super Cache mod_rewrite rules from your .htaccess file.
+4. Remove the Super Cache mod_rewrite rules from your .htaccess file.
-4. Remove the files wp-content/advanced-cache.php and wp-content/wp-cache-config.php
+5. Remove the files wp-content/advanced-cache.php and wp-content/wp-cache-config.php
-5. Remove the directory wp-content/cache/
+6. Remove the directory wp-content/cache/
-6. Remove the directory wp-super-cache from your plugins directory.
+7. Remove the directory wp-super-cache from your plugins directory.

 == If all else fails and your site is broken ==
 1. Remove the WP_CACHE define from wp-config.php.
 It looks like `define( 'WP_CACHE', true );`